-Jammu and Kashmir: Two suspected militants killed in gunfight in Kulgam
+Jammu and Kashmir: Three suspected militants killed in gunfight in Kulgam

-Two suspected militants were killed in a gunfight with security forces in Jammu and Kashmir’s Kulgam district on Friday morning, the police said.
+Three suspected militants were killed in a gunfight with security forces in Jammu and Kashmir’s Kulgam district on Friday morning, the police said.
+Three soldiers were injured in the gunbattle.

 The security forces launched a search operation in Nagnad area after receiving information about the presence of militants, according to PTI.
 The gunfight began after the suspected militants fired at the security forces and they retaliated.